 A Continuous Improvement Item is a labor, health & safety, or environmental issue that LS&CO. believes the factory should address so as to enhance the well-being of its workers and/or improve the factory's reputation or management practice.
 Production can be placed in proposed suppliers with CI issues.
 For proposed and existing suppliers with CI issues, a reasonable corrective action plan can be proposed over a six-month period.

-Examples of CI items include operating permits applied for but not yet in hand and in complete company policies on, for example, hiring practices.
+Examples of CI items include communication and trainings on policies and procedures, operating permits applied for but not yet in hand and in complete company policies on, for example, hiring practices.

 Recommended Methods of Verification: